rogerwiklund/jti-tig/README.md

 ## Sensors & sample frequency
 Telegraf is configured to subscribe to four sensors that are supported across all Juniper devices.
 Frequency is set to 10000ms.
 Sensor paths are quite broad and can be set to be more specific in order to save disk space.
 See Juniper Telemetry Explorer section.
+NOTE: If you're monitoring a router with full BGP table, you MUST narrow down the /network-instances/ path otherwise telegraf will try to store ~900k prefixes in the database every 10 seconds.
 ```
 sensors = [
     "/interfaces/",